-HCF from ScienCell Research Laboratories are isolated from human heart.
-HCF are cryopreserved at passage one and delivered frozen.
-Each vial contains >5 x 105 cells in 1 ml volume.
-HCF are characterized by immunofluorescence with antibody specific to fibronectin.
-HCF are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
-HCF are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HCF-a from ScienCell Research Laboratories are isolated from human adult heart.
+HCF-a are cryopreserved at passage one and delivered frozen.
+Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
+HCF-a are characterized by immunofluorescence with antibody specific to fibronectin.
+HCF-a are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HCF-a are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.